 Perhaps you annoyed your English neighbour and you need to work on your writing skills to write them an apology note to smooth things over.
 Maybe you could take them out for coffee or dinner?

 These are all good reasons to improve your English but you need to ask yourself how do you do it?
-Whether online or on paper, there are plenty of quizzes and questionnaires to help you with your English.
+Whether you choose to learn english online or on paper, there are plenty of quizzes and questionnaires to help you with your English.

 Here’s some of the best tools to help you evaluate yourself in English.